djeada/Algorithms-And-Data-Structures/src/collections and containers/README.md

 - in-place
 - unstable
 - does not need additional memory
-- while it is slightly slower in practice on most machines than a well-implemented quicksort, it has a better worst-case O(n log n) runtime.
+- while it is slightly slower in practice on most machines than a well-implemented quicksort, it has a better worst-case <code>O(n log n)</code> run time.

 <h1>Binary search tree</h1>